-The internet is crucial to creators.
-Its open structures let all users have a voice on the most important communications platform of our time.
-It is also a powerful engine for free expression, creativity and commerce.
-For musicians and other entrepreneurs, the internet this means the ability to compete on a level technological playing field alongside the biggest companies.
+The internet is crucial to musicians and other creators.
+It lets everyone have a voice and is a powerful engine for free expression, creativity and commerce.
+Creators must be able to compete on a level technological playing field alongside the biggest companies.
 This is why we need basic rules to ensure that all users can access the lawful content and run the legal applications and devices of their choice.

 FMC began this campaign in 2007 to demonstrate the music community’s broad support for an open and accessible internet.
 As musicians and entrepreneurs, we understand the importance of treating all websites equally — from the busiest online music store to the smallest blog.